BloomTechAI/7.3-langserve/README-MAIN.md

     pip install -r requirements.txt
     ```
 4. Configure environment variables as described in the Setup section.
-5. Export your `.env` variables to the system (python-dotenv should handle this for you in the main `simple_message_graph.py` and `multi-agent-collaboration.ipynb` files, but this is included for reference):
+5. Export your `.env` variables to the system (LangChain will handle this for you "under the hood" in the `.ipynb` files, but this is included for reference):
    **Linux / Mac / Bash**
       ```bash
       export $(grep -v '^#' .env | xargs)
       ```
-5. Run the notebooks:
+6. Run the notebooks:
     ```
     run the `.ipynb` files in VSCode (it will prompt you to allow the installation of ipykernel: do so) or another IDE that supports notebooks.
     ```